micheleangioni/phalcon-confer/readme.md

 ### Middlewares

 Once you have set your own Roles and Permissions, it is likely you want to protect some of your routes.
-The simplest way to achieve that is to use the Match Callback feature of the Phalcon Router.
+The simplest way to achieve that is to use the Match feature of the Phalcon Router.
 You can easily write your custom RolesMiddleware or use the one included in Confer.

-#### Custom Match Callback
+#### Custom Match Middleware

 Let's build a custom RolesMiddleware skeleton so you can easily add it to your application